FYS3120 – Analytical Mechanics and Electrodynamics

 Teaching

-The course is taught through a whole semester with 6?hours of teaching per week:
+The course is taught through a whole semester with 7 hours of teaching per week:

 - 4 hours of lectures

-This course has 12 mandatory problem sets.
-Before you can sit the final exam you must have had approved, and participated in the correction of (peer evaluation/self evaluation), at least three of the first six and at least three of the last six problem sets.
+This course has mandatory problem sets.
+Before you can sit the final exam you must have approved the submission of, and participated in the correction of (peer evaluation/self evaluation), at least three of the first six and at least three of the last six problem sets.

 Regulations for mandatory assignments can be found here.